Panama Canal Gatun Locks aerial view

 • Panama diversifies economy aggressively

-Winners: Mexico, US rail operators, Arctic shipping nations
+Winners: Mexico, US rail operators

 🌡️ Climate Projections for the Canal

-IPCC models suggest Central America will experience 10-20% reduction in rainfall by 2050 under high-emission scenarios.
-The Panama Canal Authority's own climate studies project Gatun Lake levels averaging 1.5-2 feet lower than historical norms by 2040.
-Without major water infrastructure investment, transit restrictions similar to 2023-2024 could become annual events rather than once-in-a-decade crises.
-The canal's future is ultimately a climate story as much as an engineering or geopolitical one.
+IPCC models suggest Central America will experience 10–20% reduction in rainfall by 2050 under high-emission scenarios.
+The Panama Canal Authority's own climate studies project Gatun Lake levels averaging 1.5–2 feet lower than historical norms by 2040.
+Without major water infrastructure investment, transit restrictions similar to 2023–2024 could become annual events rather than once-in-a-decade crises.

 🇺🇸 The US Factor: Will Washington Intervene?